 section.
 In other journals, the difference between screened and enrolled

 patients is explained in the first paragraph of the results section.

 6. Guidelines for reporting the specific method or type of clinical trial were not followed or the descriptions were not complete.
 For example, reporting of specific laboratory procedures such as T cell assays need to include well defined details that are stated in the MIATA guidelines where MIATA stands for Minimal Information About T cell Assays.
 Its guidelines are listed at http://miataproject.org/miata-guidelines/ .
-The guidelines for reporting randomized trials are listed at CONSORT .
-Guidelines for reporting case series are listed at the Strobe site .
+The reporting guidelines for different types of clinical trials are listed by the www.Equator-Network.org .
+Guidelines for reporting animal studies are listed at ARRIVE.